jasDestiny/HTTP-codes-quiz/README.md

 # Installation and running

-1 Use git to clone the repository on to your pc
+1 Use git to clone the repository on to your PC

 2 Install the latest version of python